Science News Roundup: Astronaut Buzz Aldrin's Apollo 11 flight jacket fetches $2.8 million; China closely tracking debris of its most powerful rocket and more | Science-Environment

 Apollo 11 astronaut Buzz Aldrin's flight jacket, which he wore on the historic mission to the moon in 1969, was sold for about $2.8 million in New York, auction house Sotheby's said.
 The jacket front displays NASA's logo and the Apollo 11 mission emblem, which is slightly below Aldrin's name tag.

-Experimental chewing gum reduces Omicron in saliva; sexual dysfunction, hair loss among long COVID symptoms
+A large manatee made its way back home on Wednesday after months of rehabilitation and an over 1,000-mile flight from Texas to its natural habitat in Florida.
+Rescuers say the manatee was rescued in January in Texas and spent nearly seven months recuperating from severe injuries at the SeaWorld marine mammal park in San Antonio.

+Reinfection, severe outcome more common with BA.5 variant; virus spike protein toxic to heart cells

 The following is a summary of some recent studies on COVID-19.
 They include research that warrants further study to corroborate the findings and that has yet to be certified by peer review.
-Experimental chewing gum reduces Omicron particles in saliva
+Reinfections, severe outcomes may be more common with BA.5

 China closely tracking debris of its most powerful rocket